Large Sample Mean-Field Stochastic Optimization: Sampled Stochastic Control Problem and its Relaxation

 The admissible set $\UxFx$ is usually referred to as the {\it strict control} set under the original probability space.
-Throughout the paper, we assume that the state space of the parameter process $\theta$ satisfies the following property: \begin{itemize} \item[{\Atheta}] $\Theta\subset\R^m$ is a compact set, which is {\it not} necessarily convex. \end{itemize} It should be emphasized that, under the assumption {\Atheta}, the control problem \eqref{eq:control2} is an optimization problem with non-convex policy space, hence in general it is not well-posed.
-The existence of an optimal solution of the problem \eqref{eq:control2} does not follow from standard compactness techniques used in deterministic optimization problems.
-The use of relaxed controls crucially bypasses this key technical difficulty: relaxed controls essentially compactify the class of admissible controls, and the control policy is no longer given by the control processes but rather by a joint law of the pair of control and state processes.
+Throughout the paper, we assume that the state space of the parameter process $\theta$ satisfies the following property: \begin{itemize} \item[{\Atheta}] $\Theta\subset\R^m$ is a compact set, which is {\it not} necessarily convex. \end{itemize}

+The objective of our paper is to establish the convergence of minimizers of the sampled objective functional $J_N$ to the minimizer of a limiting objective functional $J$ as $N\to\infty$.
+We are confronted with two main technical challenges.
+First, under {\Atheta}, the problem \eqref{eq:control2} is a control problem with a non-convex policy space, hence in general a global optimum $\theta^* \in \UxFx$ is not guaranteed to exist.
+Specifically, the existence of an optimal solution to the optimization problem \eqref{eq:control2} does not follow from standard compactness techniques used in deterministic optimization problems.
+Second, even if the set $\Theta$ were convex, the convergence of the sequence of strict control minimizers to the strict control minimizer of the limiting optimization problem is not guaranteed.
+This is because the associated minimizing sequence of strict controls is, in general, {\it not} precompact in $L^2(\Omega;{\cal H}_m^1)$.